How to use GraphQL API with generated TypeScript Types?

 GraphQL code generators help generate corresponding request input and output types, and typically these generators also validate your query strings.
 You will get extra validation for your existing API calls.
 Integrating new queries and their variables will be easier.

-There are a few considerations.
 Ideally, you should not include generated sources in the repository, and you should set up a workflow to keep your generated sources up to date.
-Therefore, introducing a GraphQL code generator means more complexity to your development setup and possibly onboarding process, especially with robust applications and less experienced developers.
+Therefore, introducing a GraphQL code generator means more complexity to your development setup and possibly the onboarding process, especially with robust applications and less experienced developers.

 The following section describes how to configure the GraphQL code generator for TypeScript.
 However, there are ways to generate types for other languages, for example, Kotlin, etc.